-Miley Cyrus And Liam Hemsworth Wedding Rumors Continue — Are Their Parents Now ‘In-Laws’?
+Miley Cyrus And Liam Hemsworth Wedding Rumors Continue: Are Their Parents Now ‘In-Laws’?

 Miley Cyrus and Liam Hemsworth wedding rumors are hotter than ever.
 The couple was spotted this week vacationing in Malibu, lending further credence to the rumors that the on-again, off-again celebrity duo may have tied the knot in a private wedding ceremony in Southern California.

-The 24-year-old Miley and 26-year-old Liam — who rekindled their relationship in 2015 after breaking off their previous, year-plus engagement two years prior — have been the subject of nuptial rumors since photos emerged of them sharing the New Year’s holiday with one another, seemingly closer than ever before.
+Twenty-four-year-old Miley and 26-year-old Liam — who rekindled their relationship in 2015 after breaking off their previous, year-plus engagement two years prior — have been the subject of nuptial rumors since photos emerged of them sharing the New Year’s holiday with one another, seemingly closer than ever before.

-So, did Miley Cyrus and Liam Hemsworth already have a wedding?
-An anonymous source told Australia’s New Weekly, per Daily Mail, that the two held a private, closed-door wedding ceremony on New Year’s Eve in San Diego, in front of “family and friends.”
+Did Miley Cyrus and Liam Hemsworth already have a wedding?
+An anonymous source told Australia’s New Weekly, per the Daily Mail, that the two held a private, closed-door wedding ceremony on New Year’s Eve in San Diego among “family and friends.”

 “It was all extremely last-minute.
 Liam’s entire family flew over for the holidays and the Cyrus family were in town too.
 It just seemed like a no-brainer to do it while everyone was together,” shared the source.

-Even though no official confirmation of a legal union has been provided by Cyrus or Hemsworth, it should certainly be noted that the Hollywood power couple have done very little to squelch the rumors either.
+Even though no official confirmation of a legal union has been provided by Cyrus or Hemsworth, it should be noted that the Hollywood power couple have done very little to squelch the rumors either.

 Miley Cyrus and Liam Hemsworth, for example, shared an image to Cyrus’ Instagram on New Year’s that showed Tish Cyrus (Miley’s mother), Leonie Hemsworth (Liam’s mother), and actress and producer Elsa Pataky (Liam’s sister-in-law) with a curious caption.